toxatoor/alertmanager-telegram-gw/ReadMe.md

 - labels.hostname as referred host.
 - annotations.summary as a alert message body.

 Message template is static, hardcoded.
-One can use [Markdown](https://core.telegram.org/bots/api#markdown-style) in summary.

 ## Performance